cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 1. [S3](http://aws.amazon.com/s3/)
 1. [simple blobstore server](https://github.com/cloudfoundry/bosh/tree/master/simple_blobstore_server)

+For example configurations of each Blobstore, see the [Blobs] section.
 The default BOSH configuration uses the simple blobstore server, as the load is very light and low latency is preferred.

-## Health Monitor
+## Health Monitor ##

-The BOSH (Health) Monitor receives health status and life cycle events from the BOSH Agents and can through notification plugins (such as email), notify if components are in an unexpected state.
-It has a simple awareness of events in the system, so as to not alert if a component is updated.
+The BOSH Health Monitor receives health status and life cycle events from the [BOSH Agents][agent] and can send alerts through notification plugins (such as email).
+The Health Monitor has a simple awareness of events in the system, so as not to alert if a component is updated.

-## Message bus
+## Message bus [message_bus] ##

 BOSH uses the [NATS](http://github.com/dcollison/nats) message bus for command and control.

-# Using BOSH
+# Using BOSH #

-Before we can use BOSH we need to install the BOSH CLI.
-You will need a running development environment with an uploaded Stemcell.
-You can learn about those steps in the [BOSH Installation][bosh_install] section.
+Before we can use BOSH we need to install the [BOSH CLI](bosh_cli_short).
+To continue with this section, you will need a running development environment with an uploaded Stemcell.
+If this is not the case, you can  [BOSH Installation](bosh_install) section.

 ## Installing BOSH Command Line Interface [bosh_install] ##